 Visiting Scotland?
 Stop off south of the border in Morpeth, gateway to Northumberland’s UNESCO World Heritage Sites.
 Walk in the footsteps of Romans, Vikings and Christian saints, along the spectacular castle-strewn coast (past Harry Potter’s Hogwarts) and across the monumental length of Roman Hadrian’s wall, built 2000 years ago to defend the wild north-west frontier.
 This traditional Victorian house is in the historic market town of Morpeth and is the perfect starting point for couples or three people on Northumbrian adventures.

 Drovers brought cattle to Morpeth market from as far away as the Scottish border for hundreds of years.
 Today, roads have replaced the drovers paths and there are houses where the cattle grazed, including this property, built in 1890 by the same family that still owns it.
 This welcoming and centrally located home has most of its original features as well as quality fixtures and fittings, a hi-spec kitchen, bathroom, downstairs cloakroom and free on road parking.

-If you like history then Northumberland has it all, from prehistoric carvings on mystic Simonside Hill, to the Roman Hadrian’s Wall, from earliest Christianity at Lindisfarne, to marauding Vikings and fearsome Border Reivers.
+If you like history then Northumberland has it all, from prehistoric carvings on mystic Simonside Hill, to the Roman Wall, from earliest Christianity at Lindisfarne, to marauding Vikings and fearsome Border Reivers.
 All of these are within easy driving distance of Drovers.
-There is a castle-strewn coastline to walk, with Dunstanburgh and Bamburgh castles standing proud above magnificent golden sand dunes, while inland, Alnwick Castle’s 700-year-old charms make it a favoured movie location, familiar from films like Black Adder and Harry Potter.
+There is an outstanding coastline with Dunstanburgh and Bamburgh castles standing proud above magnificent golden sand dunes, while inland, Alnwick Castle’s 700-year-old charms make it a favoured movie location, familiar from films like Black Adder and Harry Potter.